What does it mean to be publicly maintained?

 Routine maintenance items and frequency vary by facility type.

-Public ponds are maintained by the county once a year if maintenance is shared by the local homeowners association, twice a year in most other cases, or four times a year for “regional” ponds with drainage areas exceeding 100 acres.
+Public ponds are maintained by the county once a year if maintenance is shared by the local homeowner’s association, twice a year in most other cases, and four times a year for “regional” ponds with drainage areas exceeding 100 acres.
 This routine maintenance typically includes grass mowing of the dam embankment, basic channel clearing, trash removal, sign installation, and dewatering.
 The county maintains numerous ponds on private property within residential neighborhoods.
-In those cases, the land owner is still responsible for performing aesthetic maintenance to include trash pickup, non-hazardous tree removal and grass mowing above the county’s established level of service for routine maintenance.
+In those cases, the landowner is still responsible for performing aesthetic maintenance to include trash pickup, non-hazardous tree removal and grass mowing above the county’s established level of service for routine maintenance.

 Inspection

-Publicly maintained stormwater facilities which receive routine maintenance are inspected every other year.
-Regional ponds are inspected annually, as are non-pond facilities that do not have routine maintenance schedules.
+Publicly maintained stormwater facilities with routine maintenance schedules are inspected every other year.
+Regional ponds are inspected annually, as are other facility types that do not have routine maintenance schedules.
 The purpose of these inspections is to assess and record any visible deficiencies in the stormwater facility that would prevent the facility from functioning as designed.
 Following the inspection, the inspection results, photos, and any identified maintenance items are compiled to generate a work order for the facility.
-Within about a month of the inspection, a work order is generated and sent to in-house maintenance crews, to MSMDs primary contractor or sent out for bid amongst multiple general contractors, depending on the amount of work involved.
+Work orders generated by inspection are completed by in-house maintenance crews, MSMD contractors or sent out for bid amongst multiple general contractors, depending on the amount and complexity of work involved.

 Service Requests